insert-waffle/insert-waffle/README.md

 <h3 align="center">A system administrator from Belgium</h3>

 - 🔭 I’m currently working on: **my bachelors thesis**
-- 💬 Ask me about: **powershell scripting and system administration**
+- 💬 Ask me about: **powershell scripting, html/css and system/network administration**
 - ⚡ Fun fact: **my homelab is more impressive than most enterprise networks.**

 <h3 align="left">Languages and Tools:</h3>